Solana Beach, California: 2010

-Current estimates

-According to estimates by the San Diego Association of Governments, the median household income of Solana Beach in 2005 was $101,122 (not adjusted for inflation).
-When adjusted for inflation (1999 dollars; comparable to Census data above), the median household income was $82,114.

 Economy

 The Cedros Design District is located in Solana Beach, and consists of more than 85 art galleries, import and antique stores, boutiques and cafes.
 The Design District is also home to the Solana Beach Farmers Market, which operates every Sunday from 12pm to 4pm and offers locally grown fresh cut flowers, baked goods, organic produce and veggies.
 Another prominent venue on Cedros Avenue is the Belly Up, a live music space operating since 1974.

 The headquarters of Nisus Software, developers of the Nisus Writer word processor for the Apple Macintosh, are located in Solana Beach.

+Arts and culture

+The city has hosted a free annual community event, Fiesta Del Sol, for the past 40+ years.
+The festival is a two day event filled with activities for children, food, and performances from over a dozen local entertainers.
+The festival includes interactive games, rides, and entertainment.

+Solana Beach hosts a free annual summer concert series known as "Concerts at the Cove," held at Fletcher Cove Park.

 Government

 Solana Beach is a general-law city operating under a Council-Manager form of government.
 The City Council serves as a legislative body and consists of five Council members, one of whom is chosen to act as Mayor for a one-year term on a rotating basis.

 In the state legislature, Solana Beach is located in:

-39th California State Senate District, represented by Democrat Toni Atkins.

-78th California State Assembly District, represented by Democrat Todd Gloria.